nanoframework/nanoFramework.IoT.Device/devices/GnssDevice/README.md

 # Global Navigation Satellite System Device NMEA 0183 - Including Generic Serial Module with GPS, GNSS, BeiDou

-This bonding implement a base Global Navigation Satellite System (GNSS) device and a generic serial implementation.
+This binding implements a base Global Navigation Satellite System (GNSS) device and a generic serial implementation.
 The device includes a generic serial module that supports multiple satellite navigation systems such as GPS, GNSS, and BeiDou.
 The Generic Serial GNSS Device is also extensible.
+Any serial modules like the NEO6-M, ATGM336H,Minewsemi and many many more are directly supported for the main NMEA0183 features.

 ## Documentation